 Criminal Background Check: Standard Background Check, Financial Background Check

 George Mason University is an innovative, entrepreneurial institution with national distinction in both academics and research.
 Mason holds a top U.S. News and World Report “Up and Coming” spot for national universities and is recognized for its global appeal and excellence in higher education.

 Mason is currently the largest and most diverse university in Virginia with students and faculty from all 50 states and over 135 countries studying in over 200 degree programs at campuses in Arlington, Fairfax and Prince William, as well as at learning locations across the commonwealth.
 Rooted in Mason’s diversity is a campus culture that is both rewarding and exciting, work that is meaningful, and opportunities to both collaborate and create.

 If you are interested in joining the Mason family take a look at our current opportunities and catch some Mason spirit at jobs.gmu.edu/!

 Special Instructions to Applicants:

-For full consideration, applicants must apply for position number FA680z at http://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter, resume, and a list of three professional references with contact information.
+For full consideration, applicants may apply for position number 09643z at http://jobs.gmu.edu by May 1, 2017; complete and submit the online application; and upload a cover letter, resume, and a list of three professional references with contact information.